-- " coordinating geographically disparate operations, different systems and facilities - " adapting to additional regulatory and other legal requirements in new U.S. jurisdictions - " integrating corporate, technological and administrative functions and employment and compensation policies and practices - " diverting management's attention from other business concerns including other growth initiatives - " controlling costs to achieve the integration benefits - " management of employee cultures of the combined organizations - " potential customer attrition.
+- " coordinating geographically disparate operations, different systems and facilities - " adapting to additional regulatory and other legal requirements in new U.S. jurisdictions - " integrating corporate, technological and administrative functions and employment and compensation policies and practices - " diverting management's attention from other business concerns including other growth initiatives - " controlling costs to achieve the integration benefits - " management of employee cultures of the combined organizations - " retaining key employees of businesses that are acquired - " potential customer attrition.